Patient Rights and Responsibilities

 - To have access to information concerning services available at the organization, provisions for after hours and emergency coverage, fees for services, payment policies, patient conduct and responsibilities;

-- To choose any of the physicians at University Health Partners Medical and Dental Services, to change providers or ask to be referred to a non-MSU health care provider;
+- To choose any of the physicians at Student Health Partners Medical and Dental Services, to change providers or ask to be referred to a non-MSU health care provider;

 - To receive information in a manner you understand including language interpreting and translation.